henrypfhu/kubernetes-fleet-tutorial/README.md

 ## Overview

-Frist we'll setup a dedicated etcd cluster, which will be used to bootstrap the other components.
+First we'll setup a dedicated etcd cluster, which will be used to bootstrap the other components.
 Then we'll build a CoreOS cluster where each machine will have Rudder, Fleet, and Docker configured during boot via cloud-config.
 Next we'll deploy Kubernetes using Fleet and a collection of systemd unit files.
 Finally we'll wrap things up by deploying [kube-register](https://github.com/kelseyhightower/kube-register), which will auto register Kubernetes' Kubelets with the Kubernetes API server.

 * [Setup a dedicated etcd cluster](#setup-a-dedicated-etcd-cluster)
 * [Configure Rudder](#configure-rudder)